 Achieving a comprehensive understanding of the customer journey requires data.
 With Mailchimp, you'll have all the data you need to learn more about your customers and the effectiveness of your marketing campaigns.

-Use our website builder, analytics, automation, and integrations to gain deeper insights into customer interactions, optimize touchpoints, and refine your marketing strategy for sustained success.
+Use our analytics, automation, and integrations to gain deeper insights into customer interactions, optimize touchpoints, and refine your marketing strategy for sustained success.